hundredyearfarms/Hundred-Year-Farm-Project/README.md

 **SUMMARY**

 An experiment in transitioning a small portion of our agribusiness farmland to agroforestry.
-Agroforestry has the potential to transform land no longer suitable for agribusiness back to natural habitat and a reliable source of local energy, food, materials, and water as the climate changes over the next 100 years.
+Agroforestry has the potential, over the next hundred years, to transform land no longer suitable for agribusiness back to natural habitat while remaining a reliable source of local energy, food, materials, and water.

-While such a mix of agribusiness and agroforestry could become a generally preferred solution in the future, the necessary technology is still decades away.
-This project is working towards the development of that technology and the practices that could allow it to scale in a meaningful way.
+While such a transition could become a generally preferred solution in the future, it is not yet economically feasible and the necessary technology is decades away.
+This project is working towards the long-term development of that technology and the practices that could some day allow it to scale in a meaningful way.

 **OVERVIEW**